 Wow!
 What a mouthful!

-So much easier and friendlier than the title of the form (see if you can say the red text below all in just one breath - and not a massive breath either):
+Go ahead and see if you can say the above all in just one breath - and not a massive breath either. ;o)

-But then that's the AIA® for ya I guess…
+But then that's the stuffed shirts at the AIA® for ya I guess…

 Anyhow back to business…